OpenShot/openshot-qt/doc/clips.rst

 Clips
 =====

-When project files (videos, images, and audio) are added to the OpenShot timeline, they are represented by a "clip", visualized as rounded rectangles.
-Clips possess various properties, affecting rendering and compositing.
-These include position, :guilabel:`layer`, :guilabel:`scale`, :guilabel:`location`, :guilabel:`rotation`, and :guilabel:`alpha`, which can be animated for stunning effects.
+In OpenShot, when you add project file (videos, images, and audio) to the timeline, they appear as **clips** represented by rounded rectangles.
+These clips come with different properties that influence how they're rendered and composited.
+These properties include the clip's :guilabel:`position`, :guilabel:`layer`, :guilabel:`scale`, :guilabel:`location`, :guilabel:`rotation`, and :guilabel:`alpha`.

-View a clip's properties by right-clicking and selecting "Properties" or double-clicking the clip.
+You can examine a clip's properties by either right-clicking and selecting :guilabel:`Properties` or by double-clicking the clip.
-Properties appear alphabetically in the dock, with filter options available at the top.
+The properties are listed alphabetically in the Property dock, and you can use the filter options at the top to find specific properties.
+See :ref:`clip_properties_ref` for a list of all clip properties.

-See :ref:`clip_properties_ref`.
+To **make adjustments** to a property:

-To adjust a property:
+- For **rough** changes, you can drag the slider.

-- Drag the slider for coarse changes.
+- For **precise** adjustments, double-click the property to enter exact values.
-- Double-click to enter precise values.
+- If the property involves **non-numerical choices**, right-click or double-click for options.

-- Right/double-click for non-numerical options.
+Clip properties play a vital role in the :ref:`animation_ref` system.
+Whenever you modify a clip property, a ``key-frame`` is automatically created at the current playhead position.
+If you want a property change to apply throughout the entire clip, ensure the playhead is positioned at or before the clip's start, before making adjustments.

-Clip properties are integral to the :ref:`animation_ref` system.
-When you modify a clip property, a keyframe is generated at the current playhead position.
-For a property to span the entire clip, position the playhead at or before the clip's start before making adjustments.
-A convenient way to identify a clip's start is by utilizing the 'next/previous marker' feature on the Timeline toolbar.
+You can easily find a clip's start by using the :guilabel:`next/previous marker` feature on the Timeline toolbar.

 .. image:: images/clip-overview.jpg